Work Visa

 Quick Answer: Work Visa for Ireland

-Many expats in Ireland have found that the tech sector offers numerous opportunities, particularly in Dublin, where companies like Google and Facebook are headquartered.
+Many expats in Ireland have found that the tech sector offers numerous opportunities, particularly in Dublin, where companies like Google, Meta, Microsoft, LinkedIn, and Stripe are headquartered.

 Eligibility Requirements for Each Visa Category